slnsw/common-sip/specification.md

 Sheets and columns are generally not repeatable.
 For repeatability of metadata provided in rows refer to the standard if one exists, otherwise they are generally repeatable.

 Refer to standards (Dublin Core, PREMIS, etc) for allowed values and formats.
 In some cases when using fields from a standard we try and provide guidance by linking to controlled vocabularies but in general refer to the standard for supported values.
-For fields not part of an existing standard or where this specification further resticts, allowed values or a regular expression may be specified surrounded by single quotes **' '**.
+For fields not part of an existing standard or where this specification further restricts, allowed values or a regular expression may be specified surrounded by single quotes **' '**.
 PCRE is used for regular expressions.
 Placeholders are surrounded by chevrons **<>**, literal values around placeholders are written without any special formatting.

 Always use UTF-8 for character encoding in the tag files and with any data in the xlsx files.
 This encoding restriction does not apply to text files in representation directories being preserved which can be in any encoding.